 The R8 glasses are the sleeker and lighter of the two, and more aimed at regular people, with a pair of 1080p cameras that are said to be able to capture 3D video.
 ODG has managed to get these way down in price too, though they're still not cheap.
 The R8s will ship to developers sometime in 2017 while the R9s have a targeted shipping window of Q2 2017.

-Vuzix's existing M300 smart glasses are built for enterprise and come with a comfortable but rugged design.
+Building off the success of Vuzix's M100 smart glasses are the M300s, which are made for enterprise and come with a comfortable but rugged design.

 With an Intel Atom processor powering performance, the M300s run on Android with 2GB RAM, 16GB of internal storage and Wi-Fi connectivity among the more notable specs.
 There's also a 13-megapixel camera to take pics, head tracking support and dual cancelling microphones.

 Epson Moverio BT-300

 The BT-300 smartglasses ditch the clunky look of their predecessor returning with a sleeker, more polished pair of AR smartglasses.
 The BT-300 is lighter than its predecessor and not quite as geeky-looking either.

 It uses a significantly sharper 720p HD resolution OLED display, and now packs a 5-megapixel front facing camera.
 It's also powered by an Intel Atom quad core processor with Android Lollipop covering the software bases.

-Sony released the essential tools to allow developers to start coding applications for its Google Glass rival a while ago and the SmartEyeGlass hardware seems to be stuck in dev phase.
+Sony released the essential tools to allow developers to start coding applications for its Google Glass rival way back in 2014, but the SmartEyeGlass hardware seems to be stuck in dev phase.